alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/visual-studio-2010-rtm-virtual-machine-speed-up.md

 tags: [Tfs]
 categories: [Team Foundation Server]
 ---
-I usually use the [Brian Kellerâ€™s RTM Virtual Machine](http://blogs.msdn.com/b/briankel/archive/2011/05/12/may-2011-refresh-of-visual-studio-2010-rtm-virtual-machine-with-sample-data-and-hands-on-labs.aspx) to do TFS demo in talk or to customers.
+I usually use the [Brian Keller's RTM Virtual Machine](http://blogs.msdn.com/b/briankel/archive/2011/05/12/may-2011-refresh-of-visual-studio-2010-rtm-virtual-machine-with-sample-data-and-hands-on-labs.aspx) to do TFS demo in talk or to customers.
 It comes on two flavors, a Virtual PC version and an Hyper-V version.
 If you use the Virtual PC version, is is originally configured to use 2 GB of ram and if you give it the maximum amount (3.6 GB) you can notice that the gain in speed is not so big.

 I verified that the free space on Virtual Disk is quite low, (1.5 GB), so I added another vhd to the machine (it is a matter of seconds):